Silk O'Loughlin: Notable games

 O'Loughlin umpired in ten no-hitters during his brief career, a record not broken until 2001.
 He was behind the plate for seven of the ten.
 He was the base umpire for Addie Joss' perfect game on October 2, 1908.
 On July 29, 1911, he became the last major league umpire to work a no-hitter singlehandedly when he called Smoky Joe Wood's gem.

 O'Loughlin is well remembered for a call during the 1907 pennant race that went against Connie Mack's Athletics in a game against Detroit.
 The call concerned possible interference by a policeman with a Detroit defender.
 It appears that O'Loughlin did not initially note any interference, but after conferring with fellow umpire Tommy Connolly, the Athletics batter was called out.
 Mack angrily protested, later going so far as to send affidavits from nearby fans and the policeman to league president Ban Johnson.
 The game was ultimately called a tie on account of darkness after seventeen innings and the second game of the scheduled doubleheader was postponed.
 Though Mack's team would finish 1 1/2 games out of first place, Mack would still blame O'Loughlin for the loss of the pennant more than forty years later.

 Silk was the first umpire to eject Ty Cobb from a major league game.
 The year was 1908, Cobb's fourth season in the majors.

 The early part of the 1912 season was particularly eventful for O'Loughlin.
 On May 11, 1912, Silk was the target of glass bottles thrown by fans of the beleaguered New York Highlanders.
 O'Loughlin angered fans by ejecting catcher Gabby Street, pitcher Jack Quinn and manager Harry Wolverton for arguing balls and strikes.
 Just four days later, O'Loughlin ejected Ty Cobb after the slugger severely beat a disabled fan who was thought to have thrown a racial slur at Cobb.
 The incident raised concerns about player protection from heckling fans and it nearly precipitated a player strike.

 Outside of baseball

 In 1904, O'Loughlin ran unsuccessfully for New York State Assembly.
 O'Loughlin, running on the Democratic ticket, was badly beaten.
 He would later say, "I think that the public made a rotten decision."

 O'Loughlin worked for the Justice Department in the Boston District from the end of the 1918 season until his death less than four months later.

 Death

 O'Loughlin contracted influenza during the 1918 epidemic that shortened the baseball season.
 Within a few days, he developed double pneumonia and died at his Boston home.
-He was 46 years old.
+He was just 46 years old.
 O'Loughlin's wife had fallen ill with influenza around the same time, but she recovered.